Krishbelwal/Netflix_Contents_Analysis/Readme.md

 5. **Data Analysis:** Used pivot tables and charts in Excel to identify patterns and trends.
 6. **Power BI Import:** Imported cleaned data into Power BI for visualization.
 7. **DAX Measures:** Created key measures such as Total Shows, Total Movies, Total TV Shows, YoY growth, and Top Countries.
-8. **Dashboard Development:** Built interactive dashboards with charts, tables, slicers, and KPIs.
+8. **Dashboard Development:** Built interactive dashboards with charts, tables, slicers, and KPIs and more.
 9. **Insights & Recommendations:** Derived actionable insights to support business decisions.

 ## 8. Key Insights